Bradders81/ms1-escape-rooms/README.md

 The main font family used is Merriweather Sans, sans-serif, with the exception of the logo 'Puzzle Locked!' in the navbar which uses the font family Luckiest Guy, cursive.

-I did some online research into fonts and Merriweather Sans was one that was mentioned as been easy on the eye, both on large PC monitors and mobile.
+I did some online research into fonts and Merriweather Sans was one that was mentioned as being easy on the eye, both on large PC monitors and mobile.
 The font size is fixed to 16px, in the event the browser used to view the site does not have 16px as the default font size.

 I initially planned to have the content to sit on top of a background image or colour to scroll with the page.
 However, the background images I finally settled on (red smoke) gives a better effect and UX with the background fixed.